zammad/zammad-admin-documentation/system/core-workflows/how-do-they-work.rst

    .. note::

-      It allows to use *existing* configured values.
+      It allows you to use *existing* configured values.

 set fixed to |ui| |api|
    Reduces the available options by your selection.